-- On macOS, go to Code > Settings > Settings. - b.
+- a.
+Open the settings: - On Windows or Linux, go to File > Preferences > Settings. - On macOS, go to Code > Settings > Settings. - b.
 Find the Activate on Workspace Open setting and clear its checkbox. - Make sure that the toolchain is installed correctly and that you have added the toolchain in the global environment variables for the operating system that you are using.
-For example, for Arm Compiler for Embedded version 6.18.0, set the Ac6\TOOLCHAIN\6\18\0 environment variable to point to the toolchain binaries.
+For example, for Arm Compiler for Embedded version 6.18.0, set the Ac6_TOOLCHAIN_6_18_0 environment variable to point to the toolchain binaries.
 See the Open-CMSIS-Pack documentation. - 3.
 Restart Visual Studio Code. - 4.
 Use cbuild list toolchains -v to check the variable path.

-5.8.4 Use the Keil Studio extensions on an air-gapped machine
+4.8.4 Use the Keil Studio extensions on an air-gapped machine